-Back Pain Treatment Specialist: Back pain is the most common reasons people go to the doctor or miss work and one of the leading causes of disability worldwide.
+Back Pain Treatment Specialist: Back pain is the most common reason people go to the doctor or miss work and is one of the leading causes of disability worldwide.
 Almost everybody will have back pain at least once in their life.

 Symptoms: Back Pain Treatment Specialist